 Our Head Coach was also involved in managing a number of teams in the Herts Youth Games, where the ten districts within the county compete across all sports, including badminton.
 The teams were very successful winning 3 golds, a silver and a bronze over 5 years.

 Our parabadminton players have achieved numerous medals, including former player Martin Rooke picture here, who is aiming for the Paralympics games in 2020.

 Please ensure you wear clean trainers and appropriate sports clothing.
 You can wear any colour or all colour you like.
 Please note running shoes do not have enough grip and are therefore not suitable footware.

 The Club will provide rackets of a suitable size, for anyone who needs them, according to their height and ability.

 The club plays with Yonex 600 plastic shuttles.

 Knebworth BC has been in existence since the 1930s.
-The Club ceased playing for a few years during the Second World War, but has continued ever since.
+The Club ceased playing for a few years during the Second World War, and continued up to the summer of 2019.